ultjeremy/3DTada-Internship-Research/readme.md

     }
 ```

+This function makes sure to check that the balance of the caller and the user is both nonnegative and greater than the transfer value.
+Secondly, the function makes sure to use the Transfer event to log that a transfer has been successfully made.
+If any part of the function's conditions fail, the entire execution is dropped.

 ### Simple Smart Contract Example:

 The following code is a very small example of a smart contract showing how it is possible to transfer BAT tokens to a different account's address.